Last Updated on February 3, 2022 by Dave Farquhar

 They do make a difference in how the air feels near the window, assuming you didn’t have blinds in the window before, or you replaced something like the old aluminum mini-blinds I had in some windows.
 The newer or better your windows are, the smaller the difference will be.
 I need new windows and I know it, but these blinds cost a lot less than new windows.
 In the meantime, the blinds keep the house more comfortable while I save for modern, efficient windows.

 I can’t say I notice a huge difference, but in theory an insulated vinyl blind should help cut down on noise at night as well.
 The more materials sound has to pass through, the more it deadens along the way.
-Thick curtains and an insulated blind give three additional materials to pass through.
+Thick thermal curtains or blackout curtains and an insulated blind give three additional materials to pass through.

 They solve one more problem for me.
 My heating/cooling registers are, unfortunately, almost all right by windows.
 So my conditioned air goes straight up, and some of it right behind my insulated curtains.
 I use deflectors to counter that and direct the air into the room, but with two young boys, those deflectors have a habit of disappearing.
-They also break a lot.
+They also break a lot, though the right plastic epoxy can help with that.
 Having the insulated blinds helps me condition the house more than the windows.